rrumale/machine-learning-live-labs/preparation/preparation.md

 5. After the instance is created, copy the Public IP address.

-## Task 2: Verify Oracle Database and Listener.
+## Task 2: Set the environment and run OML4Py

 1. In your browser, go to [**Public-IP**]:6080/index.html?resize=remote